 - 1. The development must avoid the site Wellington Scarred Tree 1, as per the current development design plans detailed in this report.
 A minimum 10m buffer around the tree should be in place to protect the tree given its current condition. - 2.
 If complete avoidance of the ten artefacts scatters and 15 isolated find sites recorded within the proposal area is not possible, the artefacts within the development footprint must be salvaged prior to the proposed work commencing and moved to a safe area within the property that will not be subject to any ground disturbance. - 3.
 The collection and relocation of the artefacts should be undertaken by an archaeologist with representatives of the registered Aboriginal parties.
-A new site card/s will need to be completed once the artefacts are moved to record their new location on the AHIMS database. - 4.
-A minimum 5m buffer should be observed around all sites including those outside the development footprint. - 5.
-As the complete avoidance of PAD1 and PAD2 is not possible, First Solar have agreed that further archaeological research should be undertaken in the form of excavations in order to establish the presence or absence and significance of any sub surface deposits.
-The excavations would be conducted prior to any development and would be undertaken in consultation with the Registered Aboriginal Parties in compliance with the OEH Code of Practice.
+A new site card/s will need to be completed once the artefacts are moved to record their new location on the AHIMS database.
+The Aboriginal community requests that a Cultural Smoking Ceremony take place to cleanse any artefacts salvaged and the reburial location. - 4.
+A minimum 5m buffer should be observed around all sites including those outside the development footprint.
+To improve the effectiveness of the 5m buffer for sites not salvaged prior to construction it is recommended that they be fenced. - 5.
+If the complete avoidance of PAD1 and PAD2 is not possible, further archaeological investigation in the form of test excavations in order to establish the nature and significance of any sub surface deposits should be undertaken.
+Alternatively, if PAD 1 and PAD 2 impacts are significantly reduced, monitoring certain areas for archaeological material during construction, could be undertaken.
+Excavations would be conducted prior to any development and would be undertaken in consultation with the Registered Aboriginal Parties in compliance with the OEH Code of Practice.
 A technical report on the results of the testing would be provided and management strategies recommended depending on the outcome.
-The testing would be conducted by a qualified archaeologist and members of the registered Aboriginal parties. - 6.
+The testing would be conducted by a qualified archaeologist and members of the registered Aboriginal parties.
+Any monitoring or testing would be undertaken in consideration of OEH advice and outlined through a Cultural Heritage Management Plan. - 6.
 First Solar should prepare a Cultural Heritage Management Plan (CHMP) to address the potential for finding additional Aboriginal artefacts during the construction of the Solar Farm and management of known sites and artefacts.
 The Plan should include the unexpected finds procedure to deal with construction activity.
 Preparation of the CHMP should be undertaken in consultation with the registered Aboriginal parties. - 7.
 In the unlikely event that human remains are discovered during the construction, all work must cease in the immediate vicinity.
 OEH, the local police and the registered Aboriginal parties should be notified.
 Further assessment would be undertaken to determine if the remains were Aboriginal or non-Aboriginal. - 8.
 Further archaeological assessment would be required if the proposal activity extends beyond the area of the current investigation as detailed in this report.
 This would include consultation with the registered Aboriginal parties and may include further field survey.